magabrielaa/magabrielaa/README.md

 - [Dashboard on violence against people with disabilities](https://github.com/magabrielaa/Invent2Prevent/blob/main/viz/app.py) for the Department of Homeland Security's Invent to Prevent (I2P) competition to reduce target violence and hate crime.

+- [Dashboard on vaccine uptake by US county](https://github.com/magabrielaa/proj-python_parser_tongues).
+The project retrieved vaccine data from the CDC's API and elections data using web scraping.
+US map built on Plotly Dash.

 ### (2) Cloud Computing and Large Scale Computing